NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 >| Public       | !bitrate | returns current BITRATE | !bitrate |
 >| Public       | !info | returns current SCENE and BITRATE. | !info |

-## Help I can't stream

-Make sure the node app is running.
-It won't allow you to connect to the rtmp server without it.

 ## Help it won't change scenes

 It will only change scenes when OBS is set on a scene that's in the config.